Dirty PCB – The Ultimate Guide To Make Your PCB Clean And Durable

 How to Clean a Dirty PCB

-PCB cleaning methods vary depending on the type of board and the contaminant, and the experience and tools you have for the job.
+PCB cleaning methods vary depending on the type of board the contaminant, and the experience and tools you have for the job.

 Cleaning a circuit board is no walk in the park.
 The slightest mistake can irreversibly damage your PCB or the components on it.
-Therefore before getting your hands dirty, it’s essential to ask yourself whether the risk is worth taking, especially if the board is working and merely seems messy.
+Therefore, before getting your hands dirty, it’s essential to ask yourself whether the risk is worth taking, especially if the board is working and merely seems messy.

 If you’ve boldly answered “yes” to the question above, or if your board isn’t working and you intend to clean it before attempting repairs, read on to find out how to deal with PCB contamination cases like accumulated dust, dirt, grime, and flux residue, as well as severe electrolyte corrosion.

-4.1.Cleaning dust and Dirt
+Cleaning dust and Dirt

 Believe it or not, the best tool for removing dry, light debris like dust or dirt from a PCB is an old, dry toothbrush.
 It is small and lightweight enough for comfortable handling, and its fine bristles can whisk away even the smallest particles.